Acejoy/Cartoonify-Image/README.md

 # Cartoonify-Image

-This project is gui-based cartoonify applidation.
+This project is gui-based cartoonify application.

-## Results:
+## Results

 | Image      | Cartoon |
 | ----------- | ----------- |